sampsyo/cs6120/content/blog/2019-09-25-type_checker.md

 ## Hardest parts during the implementation

-The type checker implementation though straightforward had a few challenges.
+The type checker implementation, though straightforward, had a few challenges.

 1. Type check rules had to be designed specifically for each instruction.
 While implementing these rules, we had to carefully partition all the cases and link them to appropriate arithmetic/boolean/control checks.
 2. Keeping track of the line number and error message to return when encountered with an error.